 If you’re looking to get some sun, head to Copacabana Beach.
 This beautiful beach is one of the most popular in town and is located in the Babin Kuk area on the Lapad peninsula.

 The beach features shallow waters and a gorgeous view of the surrounding sea.
-If you get hungry (or thirsty!), there are many beach bars and restaurants nearby.
+If you get hungry (or thirsty!), many beach bars and restaurants are nearby.
 We recommend Pivnica Dubrava and Asia Restaurant Dubrovnik.

-If you’re interested in staying on the peninsula, Club Dubrovnik Sunny Hotel by Valamar is within walking distance of the beach and offers a large swimming pool, free Wi-Fi, and a multitude of sports courts.
+Suppose you’re interested in staying on the peninsula.
+In that case, Club Dubrovnik Sunny Hotel by Valamar is within walking distance of the beach and offers a large swimming pool, free Wi-Fi, and many sports courts.

 15. Day Trip Across the Border